Tekken Tag Tournament 2: Marketing

 The Tekken Hybrid Blu-ray Disc collection, released on November 22, 2011, contains the Tekken: Blood Vengeance CGI animated film and an HD version of the original Tekken Tag Tournament, as well as a demo version of Tekken Tag Tournament 2, called Tekken Tag Tournament 2 Prologue for the PlayStation 3.
 The contents of the prologue mainly revolve around elements of the movie, and features four characters: Alisa Bosconovitch, Devil Jin, Devil Kazuya and Ling Xiaoyu, all of whom feature new costumes (the school uniform for Alisa and Xiaoyu, and the new Devil design from the movie for Devil Jin and Devil Kazuya).

 Prior to the release of Tekken Tag Tournament 2, Namco Bandai Games allowed players in North America for the first time to try the game at the Team Mad Catz booth during the 2012 MLG Winter Championships event.
 Namco brought Tekken Tag Tournament 2 arcade machines to MCM London Comic Con.
 On June 25, 2012, Namco announced the First-Play Tour, a UK tour designed to let newcomers play the game's Fight Lab mode ahead of the game's release.
 The tour began at London Trocadero on June 28, and headed to Manchester on July 5 and Glasgow on July 6.
-On September 11, 2012, Namco attempt a new world record for "largest screen used in a videogame tournament".
+On September 11, 2012, Namco attempted a new world record for "largest screen used in a videogame tournament".
 The attempt took place at Sydney's IMAX theatre.

 To celebrate the launch of Tekken Tag Tournament 2, Namco launched a competition to find the best Tekken inspired images.
 The competition played on the "Tag" element of the game, with fans from around the globe being asked to use Instagram to tag photos with #WEARETEKKEN or #TTT2 that show what Tekken means to them.
 The favorite photos were selected to go on display at the East Gallery in London to celebrate the games launch on September 14, 2012.
-One over-all winner, picked by "We Are Tekken" artist Vince Ray, received a Tekken prize bundle including a We Are Tekken edition of the game, Kotobukiya's Yoshimitsu statue (limited to 500), "We are Tekken" gamer shirt, Tekken Tag Tournament 2 bowling bag and Vince Ray's Anna Williams poster signed by Harada.
+One over-all winner, picked by "We Are Tekken" artist Vince Ray, received a Tekken prize bundle including a We Are Tekken edition of the game, Kotobukiya's Yoshimitsu statue (limited to 500), a We are Tekken gamer shirt, Tekken Tag Tournament 2 bowling bag and Vince Ray's Anna Williams poster signed by Harada.